jeremycook/Bridge/Readme.md

-﻿# Bridge
+﻿# DataBridge

 NoSQL design ♥ SQL database

 I've made this project to scratch an itch.
 I want to use a NoSQL store like Mongo, Raven or whatever, but don't have access to one.
 What I do have access to is SQL Server.
-Thus was born Bridge, a persistance layer that allows me to forget about the **RM** in ORMs, and just get on with the **O**s.
+Thus was born DataBridge, a persistance layer that allows me to forget about the **RM** in ORMs, and just get on with the **O**s.

 Use it today to build a bridge between your SQL database and your NoSQL project